MicrosoftDocs/windows-powershell-docs/docset/windows/configci/New-CIPolicy.md

 be created using the -fallback switch
 ```

-This command scans for user mode executables (applications) along with kernel mode binaries such as drivers, and then creates rules at the Publisher level, just as the first example did.
+This command scans for user-mode executables (applications) along with kernel-mode binaries such as drivers, and then creates rules at the Publisher level, just as the first example did.
 This command does not specify the **OmitPaths** and **NoScript** parameters.
 The command encounters files that have an invalid or corrupted signature format.
 The cmdlet returns an informational message about generated rules.